-Lid lifter: This is a wrought iron tool that looks a little bit like a poker, but it is perfectly designed to pick up a lid full of hot coals.
+- Lid lifter: This is a wrought iron tool that looks a little bit like a poker, but it is perfectly designed to pick up a lid full of hot coals.

-4-in-1 Dutch Oven Tool: I call this a spyder, and it is the perfect folding base to support a flat-bottom oven so you can put coals underneath it, use an inverted domed lid as a griddle, or as a place to rest a smoking hot lid or pot during service.
+- 4-in-1 Dutch Oven Tool: I call this a Spyder, and it is the perfect folding base to support a flat-bottom oven so you can put coals underneath it, use an inverted domed lid as a griddle, or as a place to rest a smoking hot lid or pot during service.

-Wooden spoon: I have a strong preference for wooden spoons, and my camping gear contains the various sizes and shapes I have come to enjoy best over the years.
+- Stir stick: I have a strong preference for wooden spoons, and my camping gear contains the various sizes and shapes I have come to enjoy best over the years.
 Conduct your own research and act accordingly.

 - Chainmail Scrubbing Pad: Lodge makes this somewhat pricey piece of kit from stainless steel chainmail.
 It’s irreplaceable for keeping your cast iron clean.